Virtual Interview Success Tips

 Prepare and test your equipment

-Test your setup with a friend before the video conference starts.
+Test your setup with a friend before the virtual conference starts.
 Make sure you have Internet connectivity and that your webcam and microphone are working.
 You may also have to download the software if it is the first time you are using the application.

 Positioning is also important.
 Prop up the computer or screen so that you are not looking down at it and practice where to sit so you are framed correctly by the webcam.
 Make sure your torso is visible — including your hands — especially if you “talk” with your hands.